 We have been in the mode of Seva for the last 18 years.
 We are on a mission to educate rural India and this can only be possible through donor support.

 What’s gratifying is that some of our donors are doing danam quietly.
-One such individual is from Madhya Pradesh who is currently sponsoring two of our students at the Bapu-Buddh AIM for Seva Free Student Hostel for Boys at Indore.
+One such individual is from Madhya Pradesh who is currently sponsoring two of our students at the Bapu-Buddh AIM for Seva Chatralayam for Boys at Indore.

 This individual did not want his identity to be revealed for he really and truly believes in the power of Gupt Daan (secret charity).
 “I am not doing any philanthropic work for name or publicity but it’s a part of my duty to serve underprivileged children,” he says matter-of-factly.